WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-12-Testing-via-hypothesis.markdown

 3| 100 ms | 200 | 3x 1 Max.
 RPS
 4| 200 ms | 195 | 4x 1 Max.
 RPS

 Indeed, we did not meet the targets.
-Maximum RPS falls outside the 5% t arget starting at 3 WFE, and starts to get worse at 4 WFE.
+Maximum RPS falls outside the 5% target starting at 3 WFE, and starts to get worse at 4 WFE.
 We also notice that baseline latency grows as we add WFEs to the system, which may or may not be related.